Home Page

 Thesis Option

-Students choosing this option must develop a substantive, original scholarly work that includes either the collection and analysis of data to answer a research question (as in original field research in the natural sciences or survey research in the social sciences) or the production of an innovative, interpretive, or critical work (as in the humanities or fine arts).
+Students choosing this option must develop a substantive, original scholarly work that includes either the collection and analysis of data to answer a research question (as in original field research in the natural sciences, a policy analysis in policy studies, or survey research in the social sciences) or the production of a creative, interpretive, or critical work (as in the humanities or fine arts).
 Upon completion of the thesis, students are given a one-hour oral examination.

 Professional Paper Option